-- Carefully follow the instructions that come with the restraint.
-If you install the restraint improperly, it may not work when you need it. - Buckle the child into the seat according to the child 2 restraint manufacturer's directions.
+- The restraint must be appropriate for your child's weight and height.
+Check the label on the restraint for weight and height limits. - Carefully follow the instructions that come with the restraint.
+If you install the restraint improperly, it may not work when you need it. - Buckle the child into the seat according to the child restraint manufacturer's directions.